-Complacency in the workplace refers to a state in that someone feels too comfortable with their’s current work situation, leading to stagnation, lack of motivation, and reluctance to accept new challenges.
+Complacency in the workplace refers to a state in which someone feels too comfortable with their current work situation, leading to stagnation, lack of motivation, and reluctance to accept new challenges.
 Complacent employees may have minimal job satisfaction without improving their skills or looking for innovations to achieve better results.

 This can ultimately harm the quality of one’s work and the overall productivity and performance of the team or organization.